-A creature that starts its turn while occupying a fire square or that enters fire terrain takes 5 fire damage.
+A creature that starts its turn while occupying a fire square or that enters fire terrain takes 5 fire damage Corrosive terrain uses the same rules as fire, but does acid damage instead.
+There are maximum limits to damage that terrain can do to a creature (Page 21).